1. Measuring the User Experience: The HEART Framework

 Key Metrics:

-Customer Satisfaction (CSAT): Tracks satisfaction after specific interactions
+Customer Satisfaction (CSAT): Tracks satisfaction after specific interactions.

-System Usability Scale (SUS): Quantifies perceived usability through survey scores
+System Usability Scale (SUS): Quantifies perceived usability through survey scores.

 Engagement